aenneb/aenneb.github.io/publications.md

 ## Preprints

+[The intrinsic variance of beauty judgmentThe intrinsic variance of beauty judgment](https://psyarxiv.com/jm83e/).
+Pombo, M., **Brielmann, A.A.**, & Pelli, G. (2022).
+PsyArXiv.

 [Introducing a computational model of aesthetic value](https://psyarxiv.com/eaqkc/). **Brielmann, A.A.** & Dayan, P. (2021).
 PsyArXiv. <br/>
 You can also <a href="https://aenneb.github.io/files/BrielmannDayan_talk_ECVP2021_noQA.mp4" target="_blank">watch the ECVP talk</a> or <a href="https://aenneb.github.io/files/BrielmannDayan_ECVP_2021.pdf" target="_blank">download the slides</a>.

 ## Current Projects
+[What Happens in Your Brain When You Walk Down the Street?
+Implications of Architectural Proportions, Biophilia, and Fractal Geometry for Urban Science](https://www.mdpi.com/2413-8851/6/1/3). **Brielmann, A.A.**, Buras, N.H., Salingoras, N.A., & Taylor, R.P.
+(2022).
+Urban Science. (all authors contributed equally)

 [Beauty, the feeling](https://www.sciencedirect.com/science/article/pii/S0001691821001153). **Brielmann, A.A.**, Nuzzo, A., & Pelli, D.G.
 (2021).
 Acta Psychologica.

 [The pleasure of multiple images](https://link.springer.com/article/10.3758/s13414-020-02175-z). **Brielmann, A.A.**, & Pelli, D.G.
 (2020).
 Attention, Perception, & Psychophysics.